FailAcademy/learning/adp-vancouver/_lessons/week-04/01a-introducing-postgres.md

 - How are Link Tables implemented.
 - Why are link tables necessary in order to define n:n relationships between columns in our database?
-- WHat are the many to many relationships in our priject application's database?
+- WHat are the many to many relationships in our project application's database?

 ---

 ## Exercise 4

-Installing and setting up Postgres and a GUI for working with your database is complicated.
+Installing and setting up PostgreSQL and a GUI for working with your database is complicated.
-Take some time now to capture the steps for installing and setting up postgres on your local machine.
+Take some time now to capture the steps for installing and setting up PostgreSQL on your local machine.

 ---